tonymorris/blog/posts/2015-05-24-thulimbah-ride-report.markdown

 wasn't happening.
 Was this real?
 Did I just see that?
 Did I miss a memo?
 Is there something I have simply misunderstood?
 These questions raced through my mind as the two DRZs could be heard in the distance, fading away.
-They'd both ridden to Rathdowney, along the main strethc of road, then **kept going**.
+They'd both ridden to Rathdowney, along the main stretch of road, then **kept going**.

 I could not figure out how this plan change could have worked out.
 By what method had these two come to the conclusion that passing through Rathdowney was